Learn about the different kinds of traumatic events that can impact the behavioral health of individuals, families, and communities.

 For information on the Department of Health and Human Services’ (HHS) work with domestic violence, visit the Administration for Children and Families’ Family and Youth Services Bureau.

-Trauma can occur when a person experiences an unintentional injury or accident, a physical illness, or medical procedures that are extremely painful and/or life threatening.
+Trauma can occur when a person experiences an unintentional injury or accident, a physical illness, or medical procedures that are extremely painful and/or life-threatening.

 Military trauma refers to both the impact of deployment and trauma-related stress on people who are deployed and their families.
-Significant numbers of returning service men and women experience mental and/or substance use disorders associated with military trauma and/or military sexual trauma.
+Significant numbers of returning servicemen and women experience mental and/or substance use disorders associated with military trauma and/or military sexual trauma.

 This type of trauma includes extreme violence by or between individuals including exposure to homicide, suicide, and other extreme events.

-Traumatic grief and/or separation may include the death of a parent, primary caretaker, or sibling; abrupt and/or unexpected, accidental, or premature death or homicide of a close friend, family member, or other close relative; abrupt, unexplained and/or indefinite separation from a parent, primary caretaker, or sibling due to uncontrollable circumstances.
+Traumatic grief and/or separation may include the death of a parent, primary caretaker, or sibling; abrupt and/or unexpected, accidental, or premature death or homicide of a close friend, family member, or other close relatives; abrupt, unexplained and/or indefinite separation from a parent, primary caretaker, or sibling due to uncontrollable circumstances.

 School violence is described as violence that occurs in a school setting and includes, but is not limited to, school shootings, bullying, interpersonal violence among classmates, and student suicide.
 Youth violence is a serious problem that can have lasting harmful effects on victims and their families, friends, and communities.